MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 In the System Center - Operations Manager Operations console, the Administration workspace is the primary workspace for administrators.
 You use the Administration workspace to configure a management group.

-When you first open the Administration workspace or when you click **Administration** in the navigation pane, the Administration Overview opens, which displays task links for any required or optional configuration steps that have not been completed yet.
+When you first open the Administration workspace or when you select **Administration** in the navigation pane, the Administration Overview opens, which displays task links for any required or optional configuration steps that haven't been completed yet.

 The sections below describe the different options in the Administration workspace and link to more detailed information about the task or option.